NVIDIA/optix-toolkit/DemandLoading/DemandLoading/docs/README.md

 ```
 ticket.wait();
-demandLoader.launchPrepare(...);
+demandLoader.launchPrepare(stream, deviceContext);
 optixLaunch(...);
-ticket = demandLoader.processRequests(...);
+ticket = demandLoader.processRequests(stream, deviceContext);
 ```

-Interactive applications that need to maintain a stable framerate should set `maxRequestedPages` to a lower value (such as 64 or 512), and poll the ticket rather than waiting on it:
+Interactive applications that need to maintain a stable framerate should set `maxRequestedPages` to a lower value (such as 64 or 512), and poll the ticket rather than waiting on it.
+After an OptiX launch, the application should call `processRequests` to get a fresh batch of requests if the previous batch is done, or call `freeDeviceContext` to release the device memory reserved in launchPrepare:

 ```
-demandLoader.launchPrepare(...);
+demandLoader.launchPrepare(stream, deviceContext);
 optixLaunch(...);
-if( ticket.numTasksRemaining() <= 0 )
+if( ticket.numTasksRemaining() == 0 ) {
-    ticket = demandLoader.processRequests(...);
+    ticket = demandLoader.processRequests(stream, deviceContext);
+}
+else {
+    demandLoader.freeDeviceContext(deviceContext)
+}
 ```

 Things to note for interactive workloads:

 - Calling `launchPrepare` before all requests are processed is fine.
 The call will update the page table with whatever requests have been filled, and the request processor will continue working on the batch.

-- Polling the ticket before calling `processRequests()` is not strictly necessary, but it prevents redundant requests.
+- `launchPrepare` allocates memory for a `DeviceContext` on the device.
+This memory must be freed by calling either `processRequests` or `freeDeviceContext` after the launch.

 - The length of the request queue is related to `maxRequestedPages`.
 If it is set too high, requests in the queue may move out of the frame before they are filled, wasting work.

-- Some texture tiles will be missing if a render loop re-launches without waiting on the ticket.
+- Some requested texture tiles will be missing if a render loop re-launches without waiting on the ticket.
 Applications may wish to sample a coarser mip level or the mip tail to avoid texture glitches in these cases.

 ## Other options